The Missing Mass Problem as a Manifestation of GR Contextuality: Introduction

 \section{Introduction}

 Since the early 1930's, galactic rotation curves (RC's) and galactic cluster masses have been known to deviate from Newtonian expectations based on luminous matter and known mass-to-luminosity ratios \cite{oort, zwicky1, zwicky2, rubin}.
-These are two aspects of the dark matter problem \cite{garrett}, making this one of the most persistent problems in physics.
-As a consequence, many approaches have been brought to bear on the dark matter problem, typically by way of new particles \cite{munoz, feng}, but also by way of modifications to existing theories of gravity, e.g., modified Newtonian dynamics (MOND) \cite{milgrom1, milgrom2, sanders1} and relativistic counterparts \cite{bekenstein, sanders2, zlosnik, zhao, blanchet}, Moffat's modified gravity (MOG), i.e., metric skew-tensor gravity (MSTG) and scalar-tensor-vector gravity (STVG) \cite{moffat1, moffat2, moffat3, moffat4, moffat5, moffat6, moffat7, moffat8}, Renormalization Group corrected General Relativity \cite{rodrigues}, and nonlocal general relativity \cite{mashhoon}.
-No one disputes the existence of baryonic dark matter, e.g., brown dwarfs, black holes, and molecular hydrogen, but there is wide agreement that baryonic dark matter does not exist in large enough supply to resolve the dark matter problem \cite{bergstrom}.
-While the assumption of non-baryonic dark matter (DM) in $\Lambda$CDM cosmology works well for explaining cosmological features (scales greater than 1 Mpc), there is still no independent verification of non-baryonic dark matter \cite{young}, galactic RC's do not conform to the theoretical predictions of $\Lambda$CDM for the distribution of DM on galactic scales \cite{gentile1, deblok, clifton, mcgaughgalaxy} and there are five seemingly incompatible properties that must be satisfied by DM, i.e., dark, cold, abundant, stable, and dissipationless \cite{carrollDM}. ``As Tom Shanks once said, there are only two things wrong with $\Lambda$CDM: $\Lambda$ and CDM'' \cite{bull}.
-Therefore, it is reasonable at this stage to consider modifications to general relativity (GR) that deny the need for DM in resolving the dark matter problem.
+These two aspects of the missing mass problem \cite{garrett} make it one of the most persistent problems in physics.
+No one disputes the existence of baryonic dark matter, e.g., brown dwarfs, black holes, and molecular hydrogen, but there is wide agreement that baryonic dark matter does not exist in large enough supply to resolve the missing mass problem \cite{bergstrom}.
+As a consequence, the most popular attempt to resolve the missing mass problem is to assume the existence of some exotic new matter \cite{munoz, feng}.
+While the assumption of non-baryonic dark matter (DM) in $\Lambda$CDM cosmology works well for explaining cosmological features (scales greater than 1 Mpc), there is still no independent verification of non-baryonic dark matter \cite{young}, galactic RC's do not conform to the theoretical predictions of $\Lambda$CDM for the distribution of DM on galactic scales \cite{gentile1, deblok, clifton, mcgaughgalaxy, wyse}, the large number of DM predicted dwarf satellite galaxies has not been observed \cite{wyse, trippe}, and as Trippe writes, ``Indeed, none of the relevant empirical scaling relations of galactic kinematics -- notably the Tully–Fisher and Faber–Jackson relations, the surface density–acceleration and mass discrepancy–acceleration relations, and Renzo's rule -- follow from dark matter models a priori'' \cite{trippe}.
+Further, there are five seemingly incompatible properties that must be satisfied by DM, i.e., dark, cold, abundant, stable, and dissipationless \cite{carrollDM}. ``As Tom Shanks once said, there are only two things wrong with $\Lambda$CDM: $\Lambda$ and CDM'' \cite{bull}.
+Therefore, it is reasonable at this stage to consider alternatives that deny the need for DM in resolving the missing mass problem.